TarixCat/TarixCat/README.md

 ---

-Current focus: Electronics
+Current focus: Aerospace Engineering Tools

-Project focus: Currently designing a keyboard PCB
+Project focus: Currently designing "The Workbench"

 <!---
 TarixCat/TarixCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.